canjs/canjs/util/events/removed.md

     <div can-removed="destroyItem">...</div>

-Listen to an `removed` event with [can.Component::events can.Component's events] object like:
+Listen to a `removed` event with [can.Component::events can.Component's events] object like:

     can.Component.extend({
-      tag: "panel"
+      tag: "panel",
+      events: {
         "removed": function(el, ev){

         }
     })

-To create an `inserted` event, you must use the base-library [can.$ NodeList]'s DOM modifier methods.
+To create a `removed` event, you must use the base-library [can.$ NodeList]'s DOM modifier methods.

 For jQuery or Zepto, use `$.fn.html`, `$.fn.remove`, `$.fn.empty`, etc: